There are good (and bad!) things about London at any time of year.

-When the weather is bad - especially snow or a lot of rain - then public transport and the road network in central London tends to grind to a halt. almost 9 years ago
+When the weather is bad - especially snow or a lot of rain - then public transport and the road network in central London tends to grind to a halt. about 9 years ago

 If the weather is not a consideration, then there is no good or bad time to visit London as attractions are mostly open all year round.
 However, many travelers believe that summer is the best time to travel to London because at these days we can easily find some cheap accommodation to live in and enjoy all other facilities too.
-From May through September in London, the weather is almost always warm and dry, all the attractions are open for the maximum number of hours, and all the hotels and short term rental accommodations provided by some good firms like http://www.plazaestates.co.uk/properties-to-rent-in-pimilico are accepting guests too. over 6 years ago
+From May through September in London, the weather is almost always warm and dry, all the attractions are open for the maximum number of hours, and all the hotels and short term rental accommodations provided by some good firms like http://www.plazaestates.co.uk/properties-to-rent-in-pimilico are accepting guests too. almost 7 years ago

 Spring, Summer or Fall, but obviously you can get cooler, rainier temperatures any time of the year here.
 Sometimes winter isn't bad b/c it's mild, but if they get even a bit of snow, it seems as if the whole city shuts down, including flights, so something to consider.
 But overall it's an amazing city with tons to do regardless of weather. over 6 years ago